Towards complete characterization of topological insulators and superconductors: A systematic construction of topological invariants based on Atiyah-Hirzebruch spectral sequence: Introduction

-where $R_0$ is the number of unity in the diagonal elements of $\Lambda^{(0)}$, and $\lambda_{j} > 1\ (j=1, \cdots, r_0)$. \item $[X^{(1)}]^{-1}$:~Row lists of $[X^{(1)}]^{-1}$ contain information about irreps on line segments in momentum space, which are involved in topological invariants.
-The first $r_1$ lists of $[X^{(1)}]^{-1}$, i.e., $\{\bm{x}_j\}_{j=1}^{r_1}$, correspond to topological invariants of gapless points on planar subspaces of momentum space.
-For $j=1,\dots,r_0$, the $(j+R_0 + r_1)$-th row, namely $\bm{x}_{j+R_0+r_1}$, represents a $\mZ_{\lambda_{j}}$-valued topological invariant for gapped phases or gapless points at generic momenta.
-For $j > R_0 +r_0$, the $j$-th row $\bm{x}_{j+r_1}$ provides a $\mZ$-valued topological invariant for gapped phases or gapless points at generic momenta. \item $[V^{(0)}]^{-1}$:~For $j=1,\dots,r_0$, the $(j+R_0)$-th row of $[V^{(0)}]^{-1}$, i.e., $\bm{v}_{j+R_0}$, informs us about irreps on points, which can be used in the $\mZ_{\lambda_j}$-valued invariant for gapped phases or gapless points at generic momenta. \end{itemize} All the matrices are presented in Ref.~\cite{SM}.
+All the matrices are presented in Ref.~\cite{SM}.
 In cases where EAZ classes other than AIII, DIII, and CI appear, the explanation of these matrices is presented in Appendix~\ref{app:Z2case}.
 We explain how to use them below. \item We construct topological invariants defined on one-dimensional subregions of momentum space.
 Depending on EAZ classes, for each irrep, we define the quantities to characterize the topological properties in superconducting systems: \begin{itemize} \item EAZ class AIII and CI

 \item EAZ class DIII